Karlenkko/Homei/README.md

 You will also see a Restaurant page, which is designed only for restaurant operators.
 It is here only for demonstrative purpose, and will not appear in the operating version for customers.

-## Functionalities
+## Specialties

-- basic restaurant-viewing, menu-viewing and order-placement etc.
-- personalize preferences so that restaurant-recommendation and dish-recommendation will change
+- 六大功能
 -

-## Usage
+## How to use?

-The mini program uses the cloud service of Wechat, no external library used.
+The mini program uses the cloud service of WeChat, no external library used.

-1. clone the code and open it with the Wechat developper tool
-2. test and play it on the tool :)
+- Clone the code and open it with the WeChat developer tool (most recommended, link here:  https://developers.weixin.qq.com/miniprogram/dev/devtools/download.html).
+Other IDE tools might not be compatible with some specific files in our project (.wxml and .wxss).
+Some IDE tools require special plugins, please check before opening our project.

+- We published a test version to anyone who's interested, but only authorized user can get access to it.
+If you are a judge of the HackUST 2021, there are several ways to demand access right:

+  1. Please click the link or scan the QR code in the video on YouTube to demand access to the application : https://open.weixin.qq.com/sns/getexpappinfo?appid=wx370b95e539c59426&path=pages%2Findex%2Findex.html#wechat-redirect

+  2. Use your official e-mail account to send us an e-mail in which you provide us with your WeChat ID so that we can add it into our white-list.
+Please DO use your official working e-mail address to prove that you are one of the judges.

+     Our captain's e-mail: xuyuantaoxyt@gmail.com

+## Things to know before testing

+1. The ratings of restaurants and annual report should be generated periodically by analyzing fresh data.
+So after rating an order, the scores of the corresponding restaurant will NOT be changed immediately.
+The annual report should be generated once a year, so here we only show an example of the annual report from last year, but not a real-time report.
+2.  order流程
+3. By default, the user can only play the role of the owner of a restaurant called "Ta5ty", which means you can only validate the ingredients of each order received by this shop.
+We suggest you ordering a dish in "Ta5ty" and switch to "Restaurant" page to check orders and then validate the ingredients.

 ## Author